In this post

-Also, that in the middle of activity it could show remaining lap distance and actual pace by adjusting to the track position and calculating time and distance, instead of keep relying exclusively on GPS.
-It's a good start that with two or three sessions of "brain storming" could be much more interesting.
+In addition, that in the middle of the activity could show remaining lap distance and real pace adjusting to the position of the track and calculating time and distance, instead of continuing to rely solely on GPS.
+It is a good start that with two or three brain storming sessions 1TP10 could be much more interesting.

 Route navigation is another possibility that has been added to the COROS watches through successive updates.

 To use the navigation you will have to obviously add a route first.
 COROS does not have any route creation system, so we will have to rely on any other utility that creates a route in .gpx format, be it Strava or Wikiloc or whatever.